vanda/vam-publications-hubs-nodes-and-networks/content/markdown/interview-annalivia-cordeiro.md

 order: 400
 ---

+Analivia Cordeiro (b.
+1954, Brazil) is an artist, dancer and choreographer known for her trailblazing video and computer art.
+At only 19 years old, Cordeiro programmed the computer dance *M3X3* (1973)* which was presented for the first time at the ‘INTERACT.
+Man: Machine: Society’ exhibition and conference, organized by the Computer Arts Society for the Edinburgh International Festival.
+This work and supporting materials are part of the V&A’s Digital Art Collection.

 **Pita Arreola:** Reflecting on the beginning of your career, could you elaborate on your earliest encounters with computer art and how you came to incorporate certain methodologies and technologies into your practice?

 **Analivia Cordeiro:** When I presented my work *M3x3* in 1973, I was only 19 years old.
 I did not have any formal training or academic links to the field of technology.
 I learned how to program computers through books.
 More importantly, I was a professional dancer.
 I have been dancing since I was seven years old.
 This has given me a complex understanding of the vocabulary and language of body movements.